 René is currently a member of the Academic Board of “Tech-your-future”, a joint research platform of the Universities of Applied Sciences Saxion and Windesheim and University of Twente.
 Tech-your-future promotes education in technology and engineering in the broadest sense (from primary education to life-long-learning) in a wide range of relevant domains.

-René Torenvlied's research activities contribute to our deeper understanding of how public governance and management contribute to the public interest – in a volatile and complex world, riddled with uncertainties and ambiguities that come with disruptive and emergent technologies.
+René Torenvlied's research activities contribute to our deeper understanding of how public governance and management contribute to the public interest – in a volatile and complex world, riddled with uncertainties and ambiguities.

 - His fundamental research generates novel insights for policymaking and implementation in complex, turbulent environments.